ManojGowda89/mbfi/README.md

 ### MongoDB and Mongoose Integration

-The `mb-express` package integrates MongoDB using Mongoose seamlessly.
+The `mbfi` package integrates MongoDB using Mongoose seamlessly.

 - **Connecting to MongoDB**: Simply pass your MongoDB connection string to `connectDB` to establish a connection.